slerman12/UnifiedML2old/README.md

 Architectures, losses, probability distributions, and simple helpers defined in ```./Blocks```, ```./Losses```, ```Distributions.py``` and ```Utils.py``` respectively.

 Files are succinct, intuitive, and try to be self-explanatory.

+# :interrobang: How is this possible

+We use our new Creator framework to unify RL discrete and continuous action spaces, as elaborated in our [paper](https://arxiv.com).

+Then we frame actions as "predictions" in supervised learning.
+We can even augment supervised learning with an RL phase, treating reward as negative error.

+For generative modeling, well, it turns out that the difference between a Generator-Discriminator and Actor-Critic is rather nominal.

 # :mortar_board: Pedagogy and Research